hashicorp/terraform/website/source/docs/providers/nomad/index.html.markdown

 page_title: "Provider: Nomad"
 sidebar_current: "docs-nomad-index"
 description: |-
-  Nomad is a cluster scheduler.
+  HashiCorp Nomad is a cluster scheduler.
 The Nomad provider exposes resources to interact with a Nomad cluster.
 ---

-# Nomad Provider
+# HashiCorp Nomad Provider

-[Nomad](https://www.nomadproject.io) is a cluster scheduler.
+[HashiCorp Nomad](https://www.nomadproject.io) is a cluster scheduler.
 The Nomad provider exposes resources to interact with a Nomad cluster.

 Use the navigation to the left to read about the available resources.